Crewed Yacht Charter FAQ’s

 Should we tip the crew?

-It is customary to tip the Captain and crew at the conclusion of a charter for excellent care and service.
-Tips for the crew are entirely at your discretion but a usual gratuity can range between 10 to 15% of the charter fee.
+It is customary to tip the Captain and crew after a charter for excellent care and service.
+Tips for the crew are entirely at your discretion, but a usual gratuity can range between 10 to 15% of the charter fee.
 We recommend that you hand such a tip to the Captain for fair distribution among all crew members.
 Ultimately, however, it is up to you.

 What insurance will we need?

 The charter contract will tell you what is insured.
 The owner insures the yacht for the duration of the charter.
 Still, it is recommended in some instances that you purchase your liability insurance cover to protect you and your guests as well as your personal effects against any unforeseen circumstances.
 Royalty Yachts also recommends Trip Cancellation Insurance to all of our clients.
 Most charter contracts do not provide a refund for cancellations unless the yacht is re-booked for your charter dates.